MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

    IE mode
 :::image-end:::

 Microsoft Edge downloads the list of websites from a location that the administrator defined through a policy.
 Microsoft Edge caches the file that determines which websites must be opened in IE mode.
-Based on your Windows or IE 11 settings, Microsoft Edge collects diagnostic data about the use of IE mode, such as which websites users visit, performance data, reliability data, and feature usage data.
+Based on your Windows or IE 11 settings, Microsoft Edge collects diagnostic data about the use of IE mode, such as which websites the user visits, performance data, reliability data, and feature usage data.
 On Windows 10, the diagnostic data is collected according to your Windows Diagnostic data setting.
 On Windows 8.1, website information is collected if the user has opted into the **Flip Ahead** or **Suggested Sites** feature in IE.  IE mode may not follow the same data collection settings in the Microsoft Edge Privacy settings.

-If your administrator turned on **Enterprise Site Discovery**, Microsoft Edge periodically collects browsing history data to help administrators review the websites that users visit and ensure that any system upgrades continue to support the websites.
+If your administrator turned on **Enterprise Site Discovery**, Microsoft Edge periodically collects browsing history data to help administrators review the websites that the user visits and ensure that any system upgrades continue to support the websites.
 For more information about **Enterprise Site Discovery** in IE11, navigate to [Collect data using Enterprise Site Discovery][InternetExplorer11DeployGuideCollectDataEnterpriseSiteDiscovery].

 Non-enterprise users on Windows devices may also access IE mode.
 To turn on IE mode, complete the following actions.